 One of the most dramatic incidents in the frontier wars of southern Queensland is presented in these reconstructions and images.
-Pitched battles between Aboriginals and Europeans were rare in any part of Australia, and battles in which Aboriginal groups won were extremely rare.
+Pitched battles between Aborigines and Europeans were rare in any part of Australia.
+Battles in which Aboriginal groups won were extremely rare.

 The majority of remaining warriors conducted a mock retreat up the rocky, steep slopes of Mt Tabletop (One Tree Hill).
 Apparently boulders had been stockpiled here in preparation.
-From this vantage point they were able to hurl spears, stones and even roll boulders, so that many of the squatters’ muskets were shattered.
-Several of the squatter’s group were badly wounded by the stones, but no squatter was killed.
+From this vantage point they were able to hurl spears, stones and even roll boulders.
+Many of the squatters’ muskets were shattered.
+Several of the squatter’s group were badly wounded by the stones and boulders, but no squatter was killed.

-However, as they were losing the fight, the group retreated, sacking the warriors’ empty camp on their way out.
-They camped out and waited for Dr Simpson’s border police, but when he arrived, he found the roads barricaded again.
+However, the 35-50 settlers were defeated.
+They retreated, sacking the warriors’ empty camp on their way out.
+They camped out near the sacked dray and waited for Dr Simpson’s border police, but when he arrived, he found the roads barricaded again.
 He decided that his “small force” (six men) was insufficient for the task.

-The legacy of this defeat was a continual embarrassment for those settlers involved.
+This defeat was a continual embarrassment for those settlers involved.
 They were becoming important political figures and were not accustomed to being beaten – especially when they acted in a group.
 According to both local and Aboriginal accounts, the hill continued to be used as a place from which to conduct raids or roll boulders on drays camped below.

 The Great Chase: Aftermath of One Tree Hill (Sept-Oct 1843)

-These maps show the unusually large-scale settler response to the Battle of One Tree Hill.
+The full maps in this section demonstrate the unusually large-scale settler response to the Battle of One Tree Hill.
 This was a campaign of chasing Multuggerah’s warriors out of Helidon and into Rosewood Scrub, with sniping and raids by both sides, en route and after.

 Immediately following the battle of One Tree Hill, Dr Simpson returned to Ipswich and Brisbane to gather forces.
-He obtained two lands commissioners, three other officers, a dozen soldiers and “a force of locals,” all of which he added to his six mounted police – a total of some 35-45 men.
-Meanwhile, the 16 station owners and/ or overseers from the inn, represented many of runs on the Darling Downs, Lockyer and Upper Brisbane, returned over a back road to their respective homes and gathered their own forces all over the district.
+He obtained two lands commissioners, three other officers, a dozen soldiers and “a force of locals,” to which he added his six mounted police.
+This was probably a total of 35-45 men.
+Meanwhile, the 16 station owners and/ or overseers from the Inn, representing many of runs on the Darling Downs, Lockyer and Upper Brisbane, returned over a back road (Flagstone Creek Road) to their respective homes and sent form messages to gather their own forces all over the district.
 Some came from as far as Cressbrook.
-They included station heads, servants, workers and three bush constables – perhaps another 40 to 60 men.
+They included station heads, servants, workers and three bush constables.
+This was perhaps another 40 to 60 men.
 Thus in total some 75 to 100 settlers including most of Moreton Bay’s soldiers and police, chased Multuggerah’s warriors from the pass.

 It is recorded that one of these parties camped at Helidon.
-Multuggerah’s group fled 50 kilometres along the creek and river valleys and ridges, availing themselves of broken and densely wooded areas to evade their pursuers.
-They headed for Rosewood Scrub – a very large resource-rich area of vine forest that once existed around Laidley, Plainlands, Lowood and Rosewood.
+Multuggerah’s group was forced 50 kilometres along the creek and river valleys and ridges, availing themselves of broken and densely wooded areas to evade their pursuers.
+They headed for Rosewood Scrub – a 159 square miles of vine forest that once existed around Laidley, Plainlands, Lowood and Rosewood.
 For the entire distance, they were sniped at by the European forces, but they had the advantage of rough terrain and their superior knowledge of the district, which impelled their pursuers to follow on foot.

 For the next couple of weeks, Multuggerah’s warriors successfully hid in the Rosewood Scrub, where their assailants failed to locate them.
 They also continued raids on the settlers.
-The most daring of these involved some 60 to 80 warriors attacking a head station near Ipswich (Mr McDougall’s).
+The most daring of these involved some 60 to 80 warriors attacking a head station near Ipswich, belonging to Mr McDougall.
 The huts and stores were plundered, most belongings destroyed, and the staff were driven off at spear point, being told “to be off, as it was their ground.”
-Eventually, using an Aboriginal tracker, the squatters located the main base camp in the scrub and stormed the camp, killing leaders and an unknown number of others.
+Eventually, using an Aboriginal tracker, the squatters located and stormed the main base camp in the scrub, killing leaders and an unknown number of others.
 This was in October 1843.
 They also destroyed large quantities of stockpiled weapons.
 Nevertheless, attacks and raids continued for another 5 years, with the Rosewood and Helidon Scrubs serving as the main base for activities.